 The e-Government Emerging Topics minitrack provides a home for incubating new topics and trends in e-Government research.
-E-Government as an academic field is evolving; new directions of research and practice are emerging, while others are becoming accepted as foundational.
-These developments take place at the crossroads of different academic disciplines and in close connection to the practices in governments around the globe.
+E-Government as an academic field is evolving; new directions of research and practice are emerging while others are becoming accepted as foundational.
 However, the foundations of the field still need to be spelled out more explicitly and rigorously.
-This minitrack invites papers positioned in relation to the foundations of e-Government contributing to the evolution of the field, to clarifications and conceptualisations or addressing novel issues, trends, and uses of technology.
+This HICSS E-Government Emerging Topics minitrack seeks submissions, in particular, that contribute to the evolution of e-Government research and to the clarification of the field or address novel issues, trends and uses of technology.

-Elin Wihlborg is in Political Science at the Department of Management at Linköping University, Sweden.
-She holds a master's degree in Gender Studies from LSE and a Ph.D. in Science and Technology Studies from Linköping University.
+Elin Wihlborg is in Political Science at the Department of Management at Linkoping University, Sweden.
+She holds a master degree in Gender Studies from LSE and a PhD in Science and Technology Studies from Linkoping University.
 She has a Marie Curie fellowship for research on sustainable e-government, 2011-14.
 Her research addresses challenges of e-governance and in particular public e-services towards: multi-level governments, identity and citizenship, trust and legitimacy.
 Her research interests and publications extend across the fields of e-government, sustainable development and public administration.
 She has published in journals like Public works and administration, International Journal of E-Government, Journal of Electronic Democracy and open government and Sustainable Development.

 Theresa A. Pardo

 187 Wolf Road, Suite 301